 D.O.
 Chief Radiologist

-A grant from the Maine Cancer Foundation has provided Cary Medical Center with the opportunity to promote the importance of Low Dose Lung Cancer Screening.
+A grant from Maine Cancer Foundation provided Cary Medical Center with the opportunity to promote the importance of Low Dose Lung Cancer Screening.
 Lung cancer is the 3rd leading cancer in the United States and takes more lives than any other cancer in Maine.
-In 2020, 2.2 million people were diagnosed with lung cancer in the US.
+Lung cancer is the leading cause of cancer deaths among men and women in the United States.
+It is estimated that more than 127,000 people will die from lung cancer in 2023.
 While the numbers are concerning, there is progress being made in the diagnosis and treatment of lung cancer.
 Cary Medical Center and Pines Health Services, along with healthcare providers throughout the nation, are working hard to educate people about lung cancer risks and help more people who are current and past smokers get screened.
 Like many cancers, early diagnosis of lung cancer can lead to better treatment outcomes.

 You can learn more about Low Dose CT Lung Cancer Screening here: Download brochure